ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 <div class="alert is-important">

-**Note:** For performance reasons, use a flattening operator in combination with `withLatestFrom` to prevent the selector from firing until the correct action is dispatched.
+**Note:** For performance reasons, use a flattening operator like `concatLatestFrom` to prevent the selector from firing until the correct action is dispatched.

 </div>